saraswatmks/saraswatmks.github.com/_posts/2020/2020-05-03-asyncio-concurrent-python-tutorial.md

     RuntimeWarning: Enable tracemalloc to get the object allocation traceback

 The normal function returned an integer (as expected).
-But, Coroutines return coroutines object which must be awaited using `await` keyword. `async` & `await` for reserved keywords since python 3.6.
+But, coroutines return coroutines object which must be awaited using `await` keyword. `async` & `await` for reserved keywords in python.

 ```python